 This test looks for DNA of gonorrhea bacteria in a sample of bodily fluid.

 The samples are sent to a special lab where millions of copies of the DNA are made.
 An advantage of this test is that it can tell gonorrhea bacteria from chlamydia bacteria.
-This is important because chlamydia and gonorrhea cause identical symptoms.
+This is important because chlamydia and gonorrhea cause the same symptoms.
 Another advantage is the results from a DNA probe can be reported faster than tests that grow cultures to see if the bacteria are present.

 Burning sensation during urination